ciscoheat/sveltekit-flash-message/README.md

 });
 ```

-**Note:** There cannot be any additional `loadFlash` calls in routes below, as the flash cookie is deleted when it is found the first time.
+**Note:** There cannot be any additional `load/loadFlash` calls in routes below, as the flash cookie is deleted when it is found the first time.

 ### 3. Display the flash message